regilero/django_postgresql_light_schemas/README.rst

 So, what is a light schema hack support, if you cannot declare the scema in the model?

-Let's say you use the *classical* trick of hacking the model table name to:
+Let's say you use a postgres user binded to schema which is not `public`, **and/or** that you use the *classical* trick of hacking the model table name to:

 .. code-block:: python